5 moves to get you race-ready.

 IDEALLY DO WITH BARE FEET.
 WALK 30-50 FT ON YOUR TOES.

 PRO TIP: Vary the distance of your heel from the floor.
 Keep good posture with you upper body; chest out, shoulders back.

 This exercise strengthens foot and ankle musculature and connective tissue, which are often overlooked when training in shoes.
 This can help prevent plantar fasciitis, shin splints, and calf problems.

 DO 8-15 STEPS PER LEG, DEPENDING ON THE WEIGHT USED.

 Start standing and step forward with one foot.
 Plant the heel gently, drop the back knee 2-4 inches from the floor.
 Step through to a stand, and repeat. *You can use body weight or dumbbells for an extra challenge.

 PRO TIP: Plant your front heel and keep it down until your foot comes off the floor.
 Keep your torso vertical and abs tight.

 This exercise strengthens the leg muscles eccentrically (the lowering part of the movement) in a very similar movement pattern to running.
 This is very important for runners as every step is a small eccentric movement.

 RDL with Reverse Fly

-Stand with feet hip-width apart, push hips back.
-Run your hands (holding a dumbbell in each one) down the front of your legs, making sure to keep a neutral spine and neck.
+Stand with feet hip width apart, push hips back.
+Run your hands down the front of your legs, making sure to keep a neutral spine and neck.
 When your torso is facing the floor, raise your arms to side in a reverse fly motion.
-Hold for one second, focusing on tension in upper back.
+Hold for 1 second, focusing on tension in upper back.
 Lower arms and return to standing position.